Another Round of Financial Aid FAQs

 What if a parent is in school the same time as a student?

-Parents don't count as students when reporting the number of people in the household attending college, so unfortunately there's no advantage in the financial aid process if you have a parent pursuing a college degree.
-However, you can write a note to the financial aid offices letting them know, along with an estimate of what your household is spending for that parent's classes, as they could consider taking it into consideration when calculating the student's financial aid offer.
+Parents don't count as students when reporting the number of people in the family attending college, and regardless, there's usually no advantage in the financial aid process if you have more than one person in the family pursuing a college degree.
+However, you can write a note to the financial aid offices letting them know of this extra expense, along with an estimate of what your family is spending for that parent's classes, as the college could consider taking it into consideration when calculating the student's financial aid offer.

 Can I apply for financial aid from MA if I go to college out of state?